spencertipping/tau/doc/pi0-gc-algorithm.md

 ### Mark structure
-`marked` is just a vector of references backed by an unordered membership set, in this case `map<ref, count>`.
-These counts inform `singly_referenced()`.

-`count` is strictly a measure of _internal_ references: that is, the number of in-heap objects that refer to the object.
-External references aren't counted at all.
-If an object has only external references, `count == 0` and we consider it live.
+`marked` is just a vector of references backed by an unordered membership set, in this case `umap<ref, uset<ref>>`. `uset<ref>` accumulates _internal_ references; that is, things we need to rewrite.
+External references aren't added here because they don't have heap-internal addresses.
+If an object has only external references, it will be present in the map but have an empty `uset<ref>`. `singly_referenced()` returns these objects.

-Also note that contained objects aren't considered to have internal references, even though they implicitly do due to their containers. (**TODO:** make sure this is the right strategy)
+If an object is contained within another _marked_ object, then the child is immobile and ineligible for inlining.

 ### Plan structure